- Using environment variables

 gitlab-runner run

-This is main command that is executed when GitLab Runner is started as a
+command is the main command that is executed when GitLab Runner is started as a

 service.
 It reads all defined runners from config.toml